Normksb/Horiseon-Website/README.md

 Horiseon website improved as follows

-Elements in index.thml structured more elegantly.
+Elements in index.thml structured properly.
+Fixed paragraph elements to start in line with the tag start/end for said element.
+Fixed list item elements to start in line with the tag start/end for said element.
+Page appropriately titled.
+Fixed anchor link for search engine optimization.
 Images given alt attributes.
-Selectors appropriately orders in style.css.
+Comments applied to styles.css.

+screenshot of landing page as follows (./assets/images/screenshot.jpg)